-- Carers of children with disability play an invaluable role in our society, providing round-the-clock care and support that is often unrecognised and undervalued. - Parent carers face distinct challenges compared to other carer groups. - Parenting and caring can be indistinguishable for parents and they do not advocate for themselves in terms of recognition and accommodates in paid work, health service interactions, education and training etc. - Their caring role often extends throughout their child's life, requiring constant adaptation to changing needs and long-term planning. - Caring across their child's developmental stages requires time consuming interaction and mastery of multi-system (i.e. disability, education, health, social services) access and participation for their child's health, development and education.
-This is time consuming and stressful. - Carers do not exist in isolation from the children they care for. - When children cannot access the support they need, it directly impacts the carer's wellbeing, often leading to burnout, exhaustion, health disparity and financial strain. - When children do not have the support required from parents/guardians to access the services that they need, children fail to thrive.
+- Carers of children with disability play an invaluable role in our society, providing round-the-clock care and support that is often unrecognised and undervalued. - Parent carers face distinct challenges compared to other carer groups. - The difference between parenting and caring can be indistinguishable for parents, meaning they do not advocate for themselves as carers to make the critical changes to paid work and health service interactions or seek access to carer focused support. - Their caring role often extends throughout their child's life, requiring constant adaptation to changing needs and long-term planning. - Caring across their child's developmental stages requires time consuming interactions and mastery of multiple complex systems (for example disability, education, health, social services) to ensure their child's access to essential care and support. - Carers do not exist in isolation from the children they care for. - When children cannot access the support they need, it directly impacts the carer's wellbeing, often leading to burnout, exhaustion, health disparity and financial strain. - When children do not have the support required from parents/guardians to access the services that they need, children fail to thrive.

-- Prioritise measures that support carers of children with disabilities in the 2024 2027 Action Plan including: - creating a Carer Gateway that supports different family circumstances, recognising that caregiving roles vary significantly in intensity and complexity - expanding flexible respite care options tailored to the unique needs of families caring for children with disability - increasing the Carer Payment/Allowance to better reflect the true cost of caregiving - increasing carers' access to mental health support including subsidised counselling services and mental health services that are additional and specifically targeted for parents compared to those available to the general public - funding free, or low cost-highly effective, and accessible education programs tailored to carers of children with disability to learn how they can support their own health and enhance their caregiving skills - developing a national outreach campaign to parent carers of children with disability to increase awareness and utilisation of existing government platforms and support services for carers.
+- Prioritise measures that support carers of children with disability in the 2024 2027 Action Plan including: - creating a Carer Gateway that supports different family circumstances, recognising that caregiving roles vary significantly in intensity and complexity - expanding flexible respite care options tailored to the unique needs of families caring for children with disability - increasing the Carer Payment/Allowance to better reflect the true cost of caregiving - increasing carers' access to mental health support including subsidised counselling services and mental health services that are additional and specifically targeted for parents compared to those available to the general public - funding free, or low cost-highly effective, and accessible education programs tailored to carers of children with disability to learn how they can support their own health and enhance their caregiving skills - developing a national outreach campaign to parent carers of children with disability to increase awareness and utilisation of existing government platforms and support services for carers.

-- By targeting carers of children with disabilities, the Australian Government can identify new carers and link them to appropriate supports early in their carer journey. - This preventative strategy will maximise the value of the Australian Government's investment in carers and decrease the need for more costly and complex support later in the family's journey. - Belongside Families's recommendations support the following Priority outcome areas in the National Carer Strategy: - Carers can access supports, services and programs at the right time, right place and in the right way - Ensure carers are able to develop knowledge and skills when needed to fulfil their caring role - Carers can access, and participate in employment and education or training, including to improve their financial wellbeing - Carers have access to supports that safeguard their psychological, physical and social wellbeing.
+- By targeting carers of children with disability, the Australian Government can identify new carers and link them to appropriate supports early in their carer journey. - This preventative strategy will maximise the value of the Australian Government's investment in carers and decrease the need for more costly and complex support later in the family's journey. - Kindred's recommendations support the following Priority outcome areas in the National Carer Strategy: - Carers can access supports, services and programs at the right time, right place and in the right way - Ensure carers are able to develop knowledge and skills when needed to fulfil their caring role - Carers can access, and participate in employment and education or training, including to improve their financial wellbeing - Carers have access to supports that safeguard their psychological, physical and social wellbeing.